 John Murray III is known for his seminal work A Handbook for Travellers on the Continent: Holland, Belgium, Prussia, and Northern Germany published in 1836.
-This was the first travel guide published for interested travelers that documented a destination in a way that would enable the reader to make informed decisions about conducting a similar trip.
+This was the first travel guide published for interested travelers that documented a destination to enable the reader to make informed decisions about conducting a similar trip.
 The success of Murray’s first travel guide spurred the creation of a series called Murray’s Handbooks for Travelers, also known as Red Books that would grow to cover nearly all of Europe, Turkey, Algeria, Egypt, Syria and as far away as Japan.

 John Murray III studied geology and mineralogy at the University of Edinburgh and traveled extensively throughout Scotland during his years as a student.
-It was during these trips that John explored the idea of creating a guide that would cater to those interested in traveling at a time when travel was becoming cheaper.
-Following John’s studies at university he began traveling to the Continent, which lead to the development of the first modern day travel guide, Murray’s Handbooks for Travelers.
+It was during these trips that John explored creating a guide that would cater to those interested in traveling when travel was becoming cheaper.
+Following John’s studies at university, he traveled to the Continent, which led to the development of the first modern day travel guide, Murray’s Handbooks for Travelers.
 One of John’s notable trips was to hand deliver a copy of Lord Byron’s Marino Faliero to Johann Wolfgang von Goethe in Weimar, Germany, both of whom were clients of John’s family business.
-The publication of Murray’s Handbooks for Travelers came at a time when long distance travel was becoming easier and more obtainable to those who could afford it, thanks in part to the Industrial Revolution.
-John Murray III, the pioneer that he was, was able to identify a future market for travel guides and fill that need.
-Before the 1830s long distance travel was conducted primarily by pilgrims for religious purposes or those involved in commerce, and thus not seen as an enjoyable or leisurely experience.
+The publication of Murray’s Handbooks for Travelers came when long-distance travel was becoming easier and more obtainable to those who could afford it, thanks in part to the Industrial Revolution.
+John Murray III, the pioneer he was, could identify a future market for travel guides and fill that need.
+Before the 1830s long-distance travel was conducted primarily by pilgrims for religious purposes or those involved in commerce, and thus not seen as an enjoyable or leisurely experience.

 John’s credit as the founder of the modern day travel guide is not without controversy.
 There are several others who had published travel guides around the same time, most notably Karl Baedeker II, who published travel guides starting in the 1860s, several years after the initial publishing of Murray’s Handbooks.
-The Baedekers claimed in an interview with the Pall Mall Gazette on August 23,1889, that they brought travel guide writing ‘to the level of fine art’, but admit in that same interview that they used the framework established by Murray’s Handbooks for the basis of their own travel guide series.
-Other novels of travel experiences existed at the time, but none that could be considered travel guides.
+The Baedekers claimed in an interview with the Pall Mall Gazette on August 23, 1889, that they brought travel guide writing ‘to the level of fine art’, but admit in that same interview they used the framework established by Murray’s Handbooks for the basis of their own travel guide series.
+Other novels of travel experiences existed but none that could be considered travel guides.

-I obtained a digital version of the 1838 second edition of A Handbook of Travellers on the Continent: Holland, Belgium, Prussia, and Northern Germany, courtesy of www.archive.org.
+I got a digital version of the 1838 second edition of A Handbook of Travellers on the Continent: Holland, Belgium, Prussia, and Northern Germany, courtesy of www.archive.org.
 What impressed me most was the detail and relevance of the information that was presented in each country’s section, almost exactly what modern day travel guides present.
 John explained his process for developing each section by consulting the wants and conveniences of travelers.
-John’s approach was novel in that he methodically explored a destination and presented the information he collected in a simplified manner so as not not overwhelm travelers, but allow them to make informed decisions.
-I reviewed the Holland section, which went over the essentials such as passports, money, custom-house (modern day equivalent of passport control), travel in Holland, travel by water, consumption of the water, inns, general view of Holland, canals, picture galleries, and some peculiarities of Dutch manners.
-This was then followed by an exploration of possible routes from London to Holland and then several routes throughout Holland.
-The level of detail and its simplified presentation are impressive for the time period and provides anyone interested in traveling to Holland an overview of what to expect.
-Some of the editions included maps.
+John’s approach was novel in that he methodically explored a destination and presented the information he collected in a simplified manner so as not overwhelm travelers but allow them to make informed decisions.
+I reviewed the Holland section, which went over the essentials such as passports, money, custom-house (modern-day equivalent of passport control), travel in Holland, travel by water, consumption of the water, inns, general view of Holland, canals, picture galleries, and some peculiarities of Dutch manners.
+They then followed this by an exploration of possible routes from London to Holland and then several routes throughout Holland.
+The level of detail and its simplified presentation are impressive for the time and provide anyone interested in traveling to Holland an overview of what to expect.
+Some editions included maps.

-Throughout his career at his family’s publishing company John was known to save all of his vacation time to go travel, something I greatly admire and try to do myself.
+Throughout his career, at his family’s publishing company John saved all of his vacation time to go travel, something I admire and try to do myself.
 John eventually hired specialists to write handbooks as the series expanded into other parts of the world.
 As the popularity of Murray’s Handbooks for Travellers grew this caused other publishers to produce rival guides.
-Once such guide was Cook’s Travellers Handbooks of the now world famous Thomas Cook travel agents.
+Once such guide was Cook’s Travellers Handbooks of the now world-famous Thomas Cook travel agents.
 The rights to Murray’s Handbooks for Travelers were acquired in 1915 by Blue Guides.